 Yes.
-All classes (with the exception of Monday night masterclasses and the Wednesday night forum) are open to the public, who pay to attend courses by term, with a large number of concessions available.
+All classes (with the exception of Monday night masterclasses, Core Programme and the Wednesday night forum) are open to the public, who pay to attend courses by term, with a large number of concessions available.
 The current class schedule is always available to view on the Public Courses page of our website.
 If you need help deciding which classes would benefit you, we would be happy to advise you.

 Q. Do students do written work as part of the course?

 There is no written component to the course.
 However, students do sustain a lively critical debate and are asked to make a short presentation on a chosen artist to their fellow students at some point during the year.

 Q. What qualification will I receive after finishing the year?